guicaulada/measure-of-things/README.md

 # measure-of-things

-Find comparative or relative measurements of physical quantities by Guilherme Caulada (Sighmir)
+Find comparative or relative measurements of physical quantities using the website [The Measure Of Things](http://www.bluebulbprojects.com/MeasureOfThings).

 ## License